jvranish/blog/_posts/2020-09-19-4-in-1_Gaming_Computer_for_Cheap.md

 ![672FA936-FFE2-4737-96C8-043080B46349_1_105_c](/4-in-1-computer.assets/672FA936-FFE2-4737-96C8-043080B46349_1_105_c.jpg)

 There's no reason one couldn't just make a setup like this using KVM/QEMU on linux with only free software (and many people do, you can find some good instructions for that [here](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF)), but I ended up using [Unraid](https://www.unraid.net/) to do it.
-Unraid is still using KVM/QEMU on linux, but they have done a lot of extra work to make sure the kernel/KVM/QEMU have all the latest patches to work around the most common bugs and issues, and they have a nice web GUI that make the basic VM setup and PCI passthrough super easy.
+Unraid is still using KVM/QEMU on linux, but they have done a lot of extra work to make sure the kernel/KVM/QEMU have all the latest patches to work around the most common bugs and issues, and they have a nice web GUI that makes the basic VM setup and PCI passthrough super easy.
 I still ended up needing to do more fine-grained editing of my VM configs, but it's _so_ much easier to make a few tweaks on an already mostly working config, than it is to make a working config from scratch.

 It turns out there are still a lot of gotcha's and annoyances in building and operating a setup like this, and I was extremely lucky that I was able to get everything to work so well on my old computer.
 But I was hooked and decided that for my next gaming computer, I was going to do this properly.

 ## Goals for my dream 4-in-1 computer:

 Minecraft would run _ok_ with only one core, but there was definitely some occasional stuttering.
 I needed more cores.
 At the very least I wanted to support 3 gamers at once, sometimes I want to play games when the kids are playing after all.
-And if I'm going to support 3, I might as well make it 4, so the whole family can play at once :smile:  So 4 GPUs, and say, at least 2 cores per-gamer + a few extra cores for things like a minecraft server :grinning: 12 cores ought to do it.
+And if I'm going to support 3, I might as well make it 4, so the whole family can play at once 🙂  So 4 GPUs, and say, at least 2 cores per-gamer + a few extra cores for things like a minecraft server 😀 12 cores ought to do it.

 One particular annoyance with my previous setup was that USB devices don't hotplug into VMs.
 If you disconnect a USB device that's attached to a VM, you pretty much have to restart the VM if you want to re-attach it, which is pretty annoying.
 The best way to get around this is to passthrough a PCIe USB controller to the VM, then USB behaves just like you'd expect.